deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 The `if-minor` decorator indicates to only consider the `suggestion` for this PR if it's a minor change that's easy to make, helping to avoid scope creep.

-Conventional Comments has [a dedicated website and spec](https://conventionalcomments.org), so be sure to check it out to see the formatting and all of the available labels.
+Be sure to [check out the Conventional Comments spec](https://conventionalcomments.org) to see all of the defined labels.

+Also be sure to check out [this blog post on Conventional Comments](https://a-hemdan.medium.com/conventional-comments-1f83f56a7a48) which explains the concept a bit further, and also contains some code that you can copy into GitHub to quickly create GitHub labels for each of the Conventional Comments labels.

-There's even [a Chrome extension](https://chrome.google.com/webstore/detail/conventional-comments/pagggmojbbphjnpcjeeniigdkglamffk) to help you use them in your PR comments.
+There's even [a Chrome extension](https://chrome.google.com/webstore/detail/conventional-comments/pagggmojbbphjnpcjeeniigdkglamffk) ([GitHub](https://github.com/AbdallahHemdan/Conventional-Buttons)) to help easily use them in your PR comments.

 I only recently discovered this concept of Conventional Comments, but it seems like an excellent idea, so I thought I'd share it 🙂.